opea-project/docs/examples/ChatQnA/deploy/k8s_getting_started.md

-# Getting Started
+# Getting Started with Kubernetes for ChatQnA

 ## Introduction
 Kubernetes is an orchestration platform for managing containerized applications, ideal for deploying microservices based architectures like ChatQnA.
 It offers robust mechanisms for automating deployment, scaling, and operations of application containers across clusters of hosts.
 Kubernetes supports different deployment modes for ChatQnA, which cater to various operational preferences:

 - **Using GMC ( GenAI Microservices Connector)**: GMC can be used to compose and adjust GenAI pipelines dynamically on kubernetes for enhanced service connectivity and management.
 - **Using Manifests**: This involves deploying directly using Kubernetes manifest files without the GenAI Microservices Connector (GMC).
 - **Using Helm Charts**: Facilitates deployment through Helm, which manages Kubernetes applications through packages of pre-configured Kubernetes resources.

 This guide will provide detailed instructions on using these resources.
 If you're already familiar with Kubernetes, feel free to skip ahead to (**Deploy using Helm**)